LeanerCloud/aws-marketplace-cli/README.md

 - Once you have edited the YAML configuration, you can apply it to your AWS Marketplace product:

-$ ./aws-marketplace-cli update-description AutoSpotting_9ea9ac37-bdfe-49aa-a756-e9fde98cc210.yaml
+$ aws-marketplace-cli update-description AutoSpotting_9ea9ac37-bdfe-49aa-a756-e9fde98cc210.yaml
 Updating product
 Changeset created successfully

-- Feel free to persist this file in your source control.
+- Feel free to persist this YAML file in your source control, and maybe maintain it as a private fork.

 ## Current Status